3838438org/build-support/pkg/README.2.6.2.txt

 === OS-X Requirements ===

-OS-X 10.5.8, 10.6.3, or later is required to install this package.
+OS-X 10.6.3, or later is required to install this package.

-=== Mac OS-X Updates (Leopard Only) ===

-You will need to re-install this package after future OS, and Security Updates delivered through Apple's Software Update.
-Additionally, you should reinstall this package after installing XCode.

 === Default X11 Server (Snow Leopard Only) ===